LPD-EPFL/byzfl/docs/fed_framework/classes/models.rst

 Usage Examples
 --------------

-Each model can be easily imported and used in your training pipeline.
+Each model can be easily imported and used in your training framework.
 For instance:

 Using `ResNet18` for CIFAR-10: